 - Misdiagnosing gifted and traumatized clients with personality disorders, such as Borderline Personality Disorder or Narcissistic Personality Disorder

 The list goes on, but these are some main points to consider.
 Of course, since gifted clients are human, there are overlaps in diagnoses, goals and values with their non-gifted counterparts; but it is important that the professional supporting them does not dismiss, diminish or ignore the role giftedness plays in all of the above.
-For some gifted people who have lived with a primary feeling of being misunderstood, missing crucial accurate social mirroring, and struggling to find meaning in the neuronorm world, they can, like me, feel more hurt than helped by the support they sought, and even experience this rejection or misattunement of the gifted part of themselves as (re)traumatizing, .
+For some gifted people who have lived with a primary feeling of being misunderstood, missing crucial accurate social mirroring, and struggling to find meaning in the neuronorm world, they can, like me, feel more hurt than helped by the support they sought, and even experience this rejection or misattunement of the gifted part of themselves as (re)traumatizing.

-WHAT THERAPISTS, COACHES & OTHER HELPING PROFESSIONALS SHOULD KNOW
+WHAT HELPING PROFESSIONALS SHOULD KNOW

 In my own case, I finally did find the help I needed, in the form of a mentor who recognized my giftedness; but it took years.
-I did find a therapist and a coach before her who while they did not validate my giftedness per se, they did nothing to invalidate it, and that was certainly helpful.
+I did find a therapist and a coach before her who while she did not validate my giftedness per se, she did nothing to invalidate it, and that was certainly helpful.
 But, with my mentor, it was completely different - she validated a whole part of me that, before her, no one had really seen or understood.
 Instead of looking at me as a usual client with usual goals, she looked at me as one of the many unusual-minded people she supported: someone with my own unique values hierarchy, potential and need for support that required a completely unconventional approach and a lot of validation.
-She knew what giftedness was, had years of supporting gifted people, and was able to legitimize my struggles and give me hope in a way no other person had before.
+She knew what giftedness was, had years of experience supporting gifted people, and was able to legitimize my struggles and give me hope in a way no other person had before.
 I met her when I was in a full positive disintegration, and I don’t know what would have become of my life if she had not uttered the words to me: “You have a gift, and the question is: are you going to accept it?”
 That question, and her accurate mirroring and support, allowed me to make it through to the other side of my positive disintegration.

 KNOW WHETHER YOU ARE GIFTED & WHAT YOUR UNIQUE COGNITIVE PROFILE IS